lamesensei/ga-journal/README.md

 ### Day 3
 * indexOf() used for string comparison.
 Note: return position of first instance found / meaning it can return '0' which is 'falsy'.
 Implement !== -1 to allow all search entries to go through.
-* Look at other students pull requests and improved own code (assigining nested objects to variables to shorten code)
+* Look at other students pull requests and improved own code (assigning nested objects to variables to shorten code)
 >Feeling good :)

 ### Day 4